codesrivastavalab/Morpheus-3D/README.md

 max/mean of each metric across the protein).

 ### `predictions/all_predictions.xlsx`
-Every protein scored by the classifier, with:
+Every protein scored by the classifier — one row per input sequence, whether you ran on a single sequence or a multi-FASTA/XLSX batch.
+Columns:
 - `Prediction` — 0 (monomorphic) or 1 (predicted fold-switching)
 - `Probability` — classifier confidence
 - `Entropy_3di_roll20_hotspots`, `SS_Entropy_roll20_hotspots` — raw